aaron-grau/curic/react/projects/todos/README.md

     + Create a `MapDispatchToProps` function that passes `destroyTodo` as a prop to `TodoDetailView`
     + Export `connect( null, mapDispatchToProps )(TodoDetailView);`

 **NB**: Eventually, your `TodoDetailView` will hold a `StepList` component that will hold all of the `Steps` for a given `TodoListItem`.
-Also, we will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `Store`.
+Also, we will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `store`.

 ### Adding a Steps API